Top 10 Best Candy Stores in the US

 Formerly known as “Oh Lolli Lolli”, the “Itsy Bitsy Candy Shoppe” truly lives up to its moniker by maxing out at a mere 300 square feet.

 However, size is no barrier to quality.
-Located in the picturesque Hi-Pointe–DeMun Historical Business District, this teeny-tiny bite of sweet-tooth wonderland is a delightfully retro candy store specializing in gourmet chocolates, a wide variety of gummies and nostalgic candies.
+Located in the picturesque Hi-Pointe–DeMun Historic Business District, this teeny-tiny bite of sweet-tooth wonderland is a delightfully retro candy store specializing in gourmet chocolates, a wide variety of gummies, and nostalgic candies.

-There is a huge variety of bulk candies and a wall full of gummies available, along with old-school treats such as the Big League Chew and bestsellers like gummy bears dipped in chocolate and toffee pistachios.
+Many bulk candies and a wall full of gummies are available, along with old-school treats like the Big League Chew and bestsellers like gummy bears dipped in chocolate and toffee pistachios.

 Similar Posts: